- Women’s Fiction

 Sam Herrmann is married to his college sweetheart, and together they have three healthy, boisterous boys.
 Sam spends his days running numbers as a government accountant, and his nights and weekends trying to keep up with the grueling family schedule set by his wife – a wife he can barely remember.

 A story of love and marriage.
-A story of hope.
+A story of long-held secrets, lies and forbidden temptations.

 Alex glanced at her watch as she finished tying the bow on the odd-shaped box